Wood and gilded stucco overmantel mirror, Empire period, 19th century

 Current stock : 0

-Empire period overmantel mirror, in wood and stucco gilded with gold leaf.
-This mirror is framed by two antique style pilasters in wood and stucco, gilded with gold leaf.
-A rectangular pediment enhances the whole and hosts a mythological scene in relief, a frieze of foliage and flower buds, all worked in gold leaf.
+Empire period trumeau mirror in wood and stucco gilded with gold leaf.
+This table mirror is framed by two antique-style pilasters in wood and stucco, gilded with gold leaf.
+A rectangular pediment enhances the ensemble, featuring a mythological scene in relief, a frieze of foliage and flower buds, all worked in gold leaf.
 A frieze of palmettes decorates the lower part of this large wall mirror.

 What is a Trumeau mirror?

-The trumeau is an architectural element with a strong historical and aesthetic value.
-Appearing in the Middle Ages, it speaks of the engineering of the time.
-It represents an important part of the history of art and architectural heritage.
-From the eighteenth century, the overmantels become essential elements of the interior design of dining rooms, libraries and other living rooms, modeled or painted.
-Most of the time, they are found above the fireplaces.
-It is not uncommon to see overmantels whose decorative elements are larger than the mirror itself.
-Over the centuries, the architecture of overmantels has evolved, like the one we propose here in an Empire style recognizable by its antiquisite decorations enhanced with palmettes, fleurons...
+The trumeau is an architectural element of great historical and aesthetic value.
+First appearing in the Middle Ages, they reflect the engineering of the time.
+They represent an important part of art history and architectural heritage.
+From the 18th century onwards, overmantels became essential elements in the interior design of dining rooms, libraries and other salons, whether modelled or painted.
+They are usually found above fireplaces.
+It's not uncommon to see overmantels whose decorative elements are larger than the mirror itself.
+Over the centuries, the architecture of overmantels has evolved, like the one we offer here in an Empire style, recognizable by its antique decorations enhanced with palmettes, fleurons...

 Circa: 1810